Visit by Nanbei Doumugong and Taiwan Mazu (19th October 2018)

 The Lion Troops performed first, and paid their respects to the deities in Hong San Temple.

-A pathway was created with banners, as the Jiazhuikang Kew Ong Yah Temple committee arrived.
-They were greeted by the Hong San Temple committee members.
+As the Jiazhuikang Kew Ong Yah Temple committee arrived, their entourage, led by banners and a vanguard, was greeted by the Hong San Temple committee members.

 The man (Left) cracked his whip thrice.
 Following that, the Jiazhuikang Kew Ong Yah Temple committee, with their Lor Zu, proceeded to pay respects to the Nine Lamps.